- Professor of Socio-Technical Innovation and Climate Change, Eindhoven University of Technology; Associate Professor, Radboud University

 As a researcher, Heleen’s main research focus is on the role of innovation and technology in the international climate negotiations, on policy for making energy-intensive industry climate-neutral, and on the viability and societal dynamics of new technologies for 1.5C-mitigation pathways.

-Heleen graduated in Chemistry and in Environmental Science from the University of Nijmegen, specialising in climate change and atmospheric chemistry.
+Heleen graduated in Chemistry and in Environmental Science from the Radboud University in Nijmegen, specialising in climate change and atmospheric chemistry.
 After her studies, she worked as atmospheric chemistry researcher at the Max Planck Institute for Chemistry in Mainz, Germany.
 In 2009, Heleen finished a PhD, which she conducted alongside her work at ECN, on technology in the international climate regime, at the VU University Amsterdam, in collaboration with Princeton University in the United States.